fhChan/extract_scripts_from_mail/local_script_classifier/ReadMe.md

 local_script_classifier
 ===============
-Please empty the directory 'salineup_for_script_malware\\result' or drag it out each time you use this tool!!!
+Please put 'salineup_for_script_malware' under the root folder the first time you use this tool and remember to empty the directory 'salineup_for_script_malware\\result' or drag it out each time you use it!

 [local_script_classifier] is a automatic tool to detect whether a script file is based on local environment.